neurodata/checklists/grants.md

 1. for each task, include a **bold** sentence precisely and concisely stating its objective
 2. make sure to distinguish your own work from others explicitly every time your work is cited
+3. check that formatting is consistent across *all* documents (both within type, eg biosketches) and across.

 ### NSF specific